forestgrape/coronavirus/index.md

 <p id='evolution-and-adaption'>-----</p>

 ## Evolution and Adaption
+[in work]<br>
+Coronaviruses can adapt fast to changed or new environments if given time and opportunity.
+The adaption over multiple generations occurs through genetic evolution i.e. mutation of RNA genome.
-The genetic evolution of coronaviruses is fast compared to other forms of life because:
+The genetic evolution of coronaviruses is fast compared to other [forms of life](#form-of-life) because:
 * a short average generation-time (only a few hours [to be confirmed])
-* properties of RNA replication.
+* properties of [RNA replication](#ssRNA).
 The mechanism of RNA copying [[Woo et al.](#woo)] [more refs coming] is:
-    - RNA-dependent RNA polymerase, which yields a high rate of random point mutations compared to DNA polymerases, which generally have better proofreading capabilities.
+    - RNA-dependent RNA polymerase, which yields a high rate of random point mutations compared to DNA polymerases
-    - a homologous recombination mechanism.
+    - a homologous recombination mechanism
 * Genome is [encoded in RNA and not in DNA](#lifetime-storage)
 * large population size both within hosts and the number of infected hosts (for Sars-CoV-2)

 Coronaviruses have large genomes (in comparison to other RNA viruses and messenger RNAs) which both back the mentioned recombinations and encode complex proteins.
-Coronaviruses can adapt fast to changed or new environments if given time and opportunity.
+The coronavirus RNA genome is among the largest strands of RNA occuring on todays earth, possibly even the largest[to check].
 [in work]

 ### conserved patterns